 Irritable Bowel Syndrome:

-I see a lot of clients with an Irritable Bowel Syndrome (IBS) diagnosis, and it's not uncommon for them to have been surprised when their GP or specialist mentioned trying hypnotherapy, as they don't understand how something you do with the mind (hypnosis) can change something experienced in the body (IBS).
+I see a lot of clients with Irritable Bowel Syndrome (IBS), and many have mentioned how they were initially surprised by the idea of using hypnosis, as they don't understand how something to do with the mind (hypnosis) can change something experienced in the body (IBS).
 So let's begin by considering IBS in some detail.

 It's a fairly common condition of the digestive system, with between 10% and 20% of the population experiencing some of the symptoms.
 IBS often first appears between the ages of 20 and 30, and may come and go during a person's lifetime, often appearing during times of stress.
 When present it can be a painful, upsetting and debilitating condition, which can lead to changes in behaviour and very often has a negative impact on lifestyle.

 - Abdominal distention (bloating), either actual or felt

 - Altered bowel habits, such as constipation or diarrhoea, possibly alternating

 - An urgent need to empty the bowel

 The cause of IBS is still unclear, with a likely mixture of physical and psychological factors combining to trigger the symptoms.
 The risk of developing IBS has been shown to increase after acute gastrointestinal infection, whilst other studies indicate that up to 60% of people with IBS have a diagnosable psychological condition such as anxiety or depression.
 Factors such as anxiety, stress and past or on-going life events have been shown to be involved in the onset of IBS.
 People with IBS are also more likely to be suffering from certain other conditions, (when compared to the general population).
 These include: fibromyalgia, headache, backache, depression and anxiety.